Sitecore-ESearch/ESearch/README.md

 - [ ] Adding the components beyond a search page
 - [ ] SXA Integrations

-Your contribution and feedback like below are very welcome.
+Your contribution and feedback are very welcomed.

 - Make a feature in todo list
 - Add unit testing